Why You Should Use Games in Your Reading Instruction

 Want More?

-We’re going even deeper in our Spotlight PD: The Literacy Game Plan: Using Games to Teach, Engage, and Differentiate.
+You can dig even deeper in our Spotlight PD: The Literacy Game Plan: Using Games to Teach, Engage, and Differentiate.

-And in the meantime, check out our favorite games in our shop to see what a massive shift games can create in your instruction!
+You can also check out our favorite games in our shop to see what a massive shift games can create in your instruction!